-The source code was released under the GPL license in 1999, and is available to install on your Raspberry Pi.
-QuakeWorld supports local network (LAN) multiplayer action, and is not intended for use on a public server.
+The source code was released under the GPL license in 1999 and is available to install on your Raspberry Pi.
+QuakeWorld supports local network (LAN) multiplayer action and is not intended for use on a public server.

 While compatible with a Model B Raspberry Pi, the best results can be enjoyed with a Raspberry Pi 2 or later.
-QuakeWorld uses less than 32 MB of RAM!

-QuakeWorld supports up to 16 players, but the optimum experience can be enjoyed with 6-8 players.
+QuakeWorld uses less than 32MB of RAM, ensuring optimum performance.
+It supports up to 16 players, but the optimum experience can be enjoyed with 6-8 players.

 For the best results, ensure the Pi is connected to your router via Ethernet, rather than wireless.

 If you don’t have anyone to play against, AssaultCube also has a single player “bot” mode.
-You’ll find several multiplayer modes, meanwhile, such as Deathmatch, Survivor, Pistol Frenzy, Last Swiss Standing, Capture the Flag, Hunt the Flag, Keep the Flag, One-Shot One-Kill.
+You’ll find several multiplayer modes, meanwhile.
+These include Deathmatch, Survivor, Pistol Frenzy, Last Swiss Standing, Capture the Flag, Hunt the Flag, and One-Shot One-Kill.
 Each of these has a team version, too.

 Head to the assault.cubers.net website for full details of the game.
-You can download the code from GitHub, and compile the game server on your Pi in just a few minutes.
+You can download the code from GitHub and compile the game server on your Pi in just a few minutes.

 Installation is as simple as:

-sudo apt-get install -y freeciv-server freeciv-client-gtk
+sudo apt install -y freeciv-server freeciv-client-gtk

 You can then start the server with: